Henry Speck: Artistic career

 Henry Speck began painting when he met Gyula Myer, an artist and gallerist, at Alert Bay, British Columbia.
 Myer collected North West Coast art and encouraged Speck and others to experiment with painting on paper, prompting the beginning of a new artistic style which developed alongside the Kwakwaka’wakw "graphic tradition."
 Initially, Speck followed the Kwakawaka'wakw tradition of decorating carvings and other surfaces with graphic painting, namely painting on house screens, masks, blankets, and boxes.

 In the 1950s and 60s, North West Coast art experienced a shift towards two-dimensional art, prompting artists to apply their graphic painting style to paper.
 Speck's two-dimensional works featured minimalist compositional strategies to indicate depth of field, perspective and movement.
 By combining Kwakwaka'wakw cosmology with modernist aesthetics, his work was both documentary and abstracted.

 In 1964, Speck had his first solo exhibition at the New Design Gallery in Vancouver, British Columbia.
 He was one of the earliest artists to produce prints from his paintings through the New Design Gallery.
 Speck also exhibited at the Simon Fraser University Museum of Archaeology and Ethnology and his work is included in the collections of the National Gallery of Canada, the Royal British Columbia Museum, the Canadian Museum of History, the Glenbow Museum, the Museum of Us, and the Campbell River Museum.

 In 2013, some of his watercolours were exhibited at the UBC Museum of Anthropology's Satellite Gallery, curated by Marcia Crosby and Karen Duffek.
 In this exhibit, Projections: The Paintings of Henry Speck, Uzdi’stalis, the artist's complex relationships to Indigenous modernism were at play.
 Because Speck's work was seen as representational, he had not been included in the category "Indigenous modernism" used to categorize some of his contemporaries.

 In 1965, he became artistic director of Chief James Sewid's Kwakiutl House project in Alert Bay.

 Death

-Henry Speck passed away on May 27, 1971 in Alert Bay, British Columbia.
+Henry Speck died on May 27, 1971, in Alert Bay, British Columbia.